symfony/symfony-docs/configuration/secrets.rst

     $ php bin/console secrets:decrypt-to-local --force --env=prod

-This will put all the decrypted secrets into ``.env.php.local``.
+This will put all the decrypted secrets into ``.env.prod.local``.
 After doing this, the decryption key does *not* need to remain on the server.

 Rotating Secrets